02 Digestive Diseases

 Gastritis, or inflammation of the stomach lining tissues, can be acute (coming on suddenly) or chronic (causing symptoms over a long period).
 Symptoms include upper abdominal or epigastric pain, burning, and heartburn.
 The pain may get worse with eating.
 Nausea and vomiting sometimes occur along with the pain.
 Symptoms of chronic gastritis include feelings of fullness, nausea, flatulence, weight loss, and vomiting.

-Heartburn is an uncomfortable burning and warmth behind the breastbone (sternum), sometimes rising as high as the neck.
+Heartburn is an uncomfortable feeling of burning and warmth behind the breastbone (sternum), sometimes rising as high as the neck.
 It usually occurs after meals, lying down, or sleeping at night.
-It is generally due to gastroesophageal reflux disease (GERD), which is the rise of stomach acid back up into the esophagus.
+Heartburn is usually due to gastroesophageal reflux disease (GERD), the rise of stomach acid back up into the esophagus.
 Heartburn has nothing to do with the heart, though its discomfort may be confused with heart pain and vice versa.
 Heartburn is a popular nonmedical term often referred to medically as pyrosis.

 Pancreatitis is inflammation of the pancreas, a long, flat gland in the upper abdomen tucked behind the stomach.
 The pancreas produces enzymes that help digestion and hormones that regulate the body’s sugar (glucose) processing.